 The city’s broad central avenue, called “Avenue of the Dead” (a translation from its Nahuatl name Miccoatli), runs east and west and is flanked by impressive ceremonial architecture, including the immense Pyramid of the Sun (third largest in the World after the Great Pyramid of Cholula and the Great Pyramid of Giza).
 Along the Avenue of the Dead are many smaller talud-tablero platforms.
 The Aztecs believed these were tombs, inspiring the name of the avenue.
 Scholars have now established that these ceremonial platforms were topped with temples.

-The geographical layout of Teotihuacan is a good example of the Mesoamerican tradition of planning cities, settlements, and buildings as a representation of the view of the Universe.
+The geographical layout of Teotihuacan is a good example of the Mesoamerican tradition of planning cities, settlements, and buildings as a representation of their view of the Universe.
 Its urban grid is aligned to precisely 15.5º east of North.
 One theory says this is due to the fact that the sun rose at that same angle during the same summer day each year.
 Settlers used the alignment to calibrate their sense of time or as a marker for planting crops or performing certain rituals.
-Another theory is that there are numerous ancient sites in Mesoamerica that seem to be oriented with the tallest mountain in their given area.
-This appears to be the case at Teotihuacan, although the mountain to which it is oriented is not visible from within the Teotihuacan complex due to a closer mountain ridge.

 The Temple of the Feathered Serpent is the modern-day name for the third largest pyramid at Teotihuacan.
 It is located at the southern end of the Avenue of the Dead.
 The Feathered Serpent Pyramid is a six-level step pyramid built in the talud-tablero style.
 The outside edges of each level are decorated with feathered serpent heads alternating with those of another snake-like creature, often identified as Tlaloc.
 This structure is notable partly due to the discovery in the 1980s of more than a hundred probably sacrificial victims found buried beneath the structure.
 The burials, like the structure, are dated to between 150 and 200 CE.
 The pyramid takes its name from representations of the Mesoamerican “feathered serpent” deity which covered its sides.
 These are some of the earliest-known representations of the feathered serpent, often identified with the later Aztec god Quetzalcoatl.